Things that Make Your Home Look Cluttered

 With so many kitchen gadgets and tools available, it’s easy to overbuy and keep too much.

-Keep appliances and kitchen tools in drawers and cabinets and not on the counter.
+To declutter your kitchen counters, keep appliances and kitchen tools in drawers and cabinets and not on the counter.
 As you are organizing, get rid of anything that you haven’t used in six months.

 You may have some holiday dishes or tools that you only use to make a special dish or dessert for the holidays.